ranadevrat/lang_chain_memory_bot/README.md

-# Chatbot with Memory
+# lang_chain_memory_bot

-Chatbot with LLM is a GPT model, Generative AI and NLP base project for chatbot.

-Training: Few shot Learning
+Chatbot powered by opensource LLM with Langchain memory and flask

 ## Installation